danomatika/ofxMidi/README.markdown

 * ofxMidiMessage: a received midi message
 * ofxMidiOut: a single midi output port, includes a stream << interface

-This project utilizes [RtMidi](http://www.music.mcgill.ca/~gary/rtmidi/) for the backend and currently supports Mac, Windows, and Linux. iOS support is in the works.
+This project utilizes [RtMidi](http://www.music.mcgill.ca/~gary/rtmidi/) for the backend and currently supports Mac, Windows, Linux, and iOS.

 Installation
 ------------